-If an employer intends to terminate the employment of 50 or more employees at a single location within a 4-week period, the employer must give the Minister of Jobs, Economy and Northern Development written notice of at least 4 weeks.
+If an employer intends to terminate the employment of 50 or more employees at a single location within a 4-week period, the employer must give the Minister responsible for Employment Standards written notice of at least 4 weeks.

 If an employer is unable to do so, they can provide written notice as soon as reasonable in the circumstances.

 Group notice to the employees is no longer required but employers must provide individual termination notices to affected employees.

 Group termination notice is not required to temporarily lay off a group of employees.
 However, employers should be aware of the rules for temporary layoffs.

 Exceptions to the rules

 Group termination rules do not apply to seasonal labourers or to anyone employed for a definite term or task.

 Employers subject to the group termination requirement must complete and submit a Notice to Minister of Group Terminations form (PDF, 204 KB).